 This year, we hope to once again bring youth together in person in New York City and online for a day of workshops, talks, advocacy and planning.

-Delegate applications are OPEN NOW until the 15th March.
-Please read the call for applications before applying.
+Delegate applications are now closed.
 Whilst we hope to once again provide some financial support to delegates we strongly expect delegates will have to make significant contributions (e.g. cover their travel) to participate in person; we hope to share communications soon to accepted delegates about our funding situation as well as other alternatives for securing sponsorship to attend.

 If you want to learn more about what being a delegate to the Youth MSP is like and what Youth for TPNW contributed to the MSP have a read of last year’s programme and our impact report!